 “What should I do?”
 I asked, looking down at the tableau I’d created on the steps of the trailer.

-“I’d put him back exactly where you found him,” Mark said.
+“I’d put him back exactly where you found him,” my friend said.

 So that’s just what I did.
 I placed the faux Ken back on the kitchen counter and took a photograph of him back in his place of rest where hopefully no one else will disturb him.